phatak-dev/blog/_posts/2014-12-15-implementing-shuffle-in-mesos.md

     }
 {% endhighlight %}

-reduce task just download the uri's specific to the bucket and run *mergeCombiners* to get the final reduce value for that bucket.
+reduce task just downloads the uri's specific to the bucket and runs *mergeCombiners* to get the final reduce value for that bucket.

 ### Step 10 : Run the reduce tasks and return result